 Hardware

 UNE requires students to have access to an internet enabled computer for their studies at UNE.
-Below is information on the recommended minimum technical requirements, a browser check and a internet speed test.
+Below is information on the minimum technical requirements, a browser check and a internet speed test.
 Please contact the IT Service Desk if you have any questions.

-Step 1: Recommended minimum specifications:
+Step 1: Minimum specifications:

 Operating System:

-A computer that can run Mac OS10.11 (or higher) or Windows 7, Windows 8.1 or Windows 10.
+A computer that can run Mac OS10.13 (or higher) or Windows 10.

 To update Mac computers: Apple -> About this Mac -> Software Update